StampyAI/alignment-research-dataset/README.md

 ### OpenAI API

 1. Go to [the openai api website](https://platform.openai.com/).
 Create an account if needed, and add payment information if needed.
-2. In https://platform.openai.com/account/api-keys, create a new secret key or use a used one.
+2. In <https://platform.openai.com/account/api-keys>, create a new secret key or use a used one.
 3. Add this secret key to the `.env`, as `OPENAI_API_KEY`.

 ### Airtable API

-The airtable we currently scrape is https://airtable.com/appbiNKDcn1sGPGOG/shro9Bx4f2i6QgtTM/tblSicSC1u6Ifddrq. #TODO: document how this is done / reproduceable
+The airtable we currently scrape is <https://airtable.com/appbiNKDcn1sGPGOG/shro9Bx4f2i6QgtTM/tblSicSC1u6Ifddrq>. #TODO: document how this is done / reproduceable

+### VoyageAI

+Voyage AI is used for embeddings.
+For this to work, you'll need a voyageai [API key](https://dashboard.voyageai.com/organization/api-keys) which should added to `.env` as

 ## Testing